Amos Gitai: Exhibitions and publications

 Cinema installations, exhibitions and book publications are integral to Gitai's work.
 He has exhibited and published in leading institutions in Israel and around the world such as the Israel Museum in Jerusalem, the Tel Aviv Museum, the Pompidou Center in Paris, MoMa in New York, the Reina Sofia Museum in Madrid and more.
 Many of his exhibitions were dedicated to his parents Munio and Efratia, such as the 1996 retrospective initiated at the Pompidou Center, which deals with the work of his father (the only retrospective devoted to an Israeli architect in the Paris Museum) or the publication of his mother's letters – Efratia Gitai's letters in 1994.

-In 2011, he presents the exhibition Traces at the Palais de Tokyo in Paris, the Bauhaus Museum in Dessau, Germany and the Art Museum at Kibbutz Ein Harod in Israel.
-In Traces, Gitai creates an audio-visual stroll with great intimacy through images taken from fourteen of his films.
-Images and sounds, side by side, of destroyed walls in World War II, in them stolen property of the Jews living there, or of a crowd chanting "Mussolini" during Mussolini's granddaughter's election campaign in a video taken in Auschwitz.
-From the violent reality of the Middle East to the soft waltz of a veteran couple on the evening of their arrest.
-The journey Gitai offered is challenging and shaky, evoking the violence of its history and echoes, and creating a personal reflection on the xenophobia that can change fates.
-In doing so, Gitai builds the sensitive conditions for sharing the memory of places and of events.
+In 2011, he presented the exhibition Traces at the Palais de Tokyo in Paris, the Bauhaus Museum in Dessau, Germany and the Art Museum at Kibbutz Ein Harod in Israel.
+In Traces, Gitai created an audio-visual stroll with great intimacy through images taken from fourteen of his films.
+Images and sounds, side by side, of destroyed walls in World War II, of stolen property of the Jews living there, of a crowd chanting "Mussolini" during Mussolini's granddaughter's election campaign in a video taken in Auschwitz.
+The work ranges from the violent reality of the Middle East to the soft waltz of a veteran couple on the evening of their arrest.
+The journey shown in the work evokes the violence of its history and echoes, and creates a personal reflection on the xenophobia that can change fates.

 In the same year, Gitai inaugurated the Museum of Architecture Munio Gitai Weinraub in his father's old offices in Haifa.

-After directing his film Rabin, The Last Day in 2015, Gitai continues investigating Rabin's murder in presenting the exhibition Yitzhak Rabin : Chronicle of an Assassination, presented at the MAXXI Museum in Rome, Italy, at the BOZAR Museum in Brussels, Belgium and at the Fondation Lambert in Avignon, France.
-Through working with ceramics, photographs and video installations, Gitai enables a new reading of the events leading up to the murder.
+After directing his film Rabin, The Last Day in 2015, Gitai continued investigating Rabin's murder in presenting the exhibition Yitzhak Rabin : Chronicle of an Assassination, presented at the MAXXI Museum in Rome, Italy, at the BOZAR Museum in Brussels, Belgium and at the Fondation Lambert in Avignon, France.
+Through working with ceramics, photographs and video installations, Gitai aimed at a new reading of the events leading up to the murder.